What Is Creole Language?

 Queen Quet is the elected chieftess of the Gullah community.
 An historian and computer scientist, her given name is Marquetta L. Goodwine, although in the Gullah language, she is “head pun de boddee.”

 The word Kumbaya, which can be translated as Come by Here, very likely has a Gullah origin.

-Not all creoles developed because Europeans descended on indigenous cultures.
-Probably, many creoles developed before recorded history as tribes bumped into each other, created a means of communicating, and left no record of their language.
+Not all creoles developed because Europeans descended on Indigenous cultures.
+Probably, many creoles developed before recorded history as tribes bumped into each other, creating a means of communicating.
+They left no record of their language.

 Nagamese Creole came about when Naga hill tribes interacted with people living in the plains of Assam in north-eastern India.
 The Naga tribes spoke as many as 20 different and mutually unintelligible languages.
 Nagamese Creole is based on Assamese with some influences from English.
 It is well established with about 300,000 speakers.

 The island of Taiwan was colonized by Japan in 1895 until the end of World War II.
 Contact between the Japanese and the Atayal Indigenous people led to what is called Yilan Creole.
 It borrows words from Japanese and Atayal but has only a distant resemblance to either of its sources.
 Indeed, unilingual Atayal and Japanese people cannot understand Yilan Creole.
 Not much is known about the language, which is dying out.